Weeksville Heritage Center

 In 1838, a free African American by the name of James Weeks purchased a tract of land on the fringes of Brooklyn’s settled areas to...

 Brooklyn Children’s Museum

-A bright yellow, L-shaped structure houses this hands-on kid favorite, which was founded in 1899.
-The collection contains almost 30,000...
+A bright yellow, L-shaped structure houses this hands-on kids' favorite, which was founded in 1899.
+The collection contains almost...

 The homey atmosphere and tasty Southern food make Peaches a Bed-Stuy favorite.
-The stone ground grits with blackened catfish is popular at all hours, while the French toast is in demand at brunch.
-The three-sides platter is a good veggie option; among other choices, you can put together a plate of sweet-corn succotash, sautéed spinach and gooey mac 'n' cheese are the best of the rather limited vegetarian options.
+The stone-ground grits with blackened catfish is popular at all hours, while the French toast with fresh berries is in demand at brunch.
+Black kale salad, roasted beet salad and sides like garlic-sautéed broccoli or gooey mac 'n' cheese are the best of the rather limited vegetarian options.